khakhalin/notes/keywords/min_span_tree.md

 Two main practical algorithms:

+## Prim's algorithm

-**Prim's algorithm**: add one edge at a time to a growing connected tree, looping through all untaken vertices.
+Add one edge at a time to a growing connected tree, looping through all untaken vertices.
 Some candidate edges will become redundant with every iteration, and can be either cleared up eagerly (go through all edges, remove all those that connect the new node to existing nodes), or ignored and cleared up lazily (when looking for a min edge, skip it if it doesn't help).
 Time: O(E log V) for eager Prim, O(E log E) for lazy prim.
 Acceleration from O(EV) is achieved by using a priority queue for candidate edges.
 Space: O(V).

 In practice, for **Lazy Prim**:
 * Ideally, have a list of edges for every node